 Who is UrbanABQ?

 This website represents a group of advocates in Albuquerque who see the unrealized potential here.
-We see cities similar to ours restoring and energizing their older neighborhoods and creating places for people (EX: the Tucson Streetcar) and we want to see more of those actions here.
-We know what changes we want to see but we don’t see them happening in the local built environment.
+We see cities similar to ours restoring and energizing their older neighborhoods and creating places for people.
+We want to see more of those actions in ABQ.
+We know what changes we want to see but we don’t see them happening quickly enough in the local built environment.
+It is no accident that our local economy is struggling.
 There is a global urban revolution occurring in America and we don’t want to see Albuquerque get left behind.

 What does “urban” mean in Albuquerque?